AlmirPaulo/TarotMeditation/index.md

 ## Disclaimer

-This discord bot intents to be for the pratice of people who believes in such pratices and pratice the tarot readings by their own.
+This discord bot intents to be for the pratice of people who believes in such pratices and read the tarot cards by their own.
 We do not take any kind of responsabilities for the tarot readings made with our software.